tonyx/Sharpino/Sharpino.Lib/README.md

     - The numbered examples provided in the library can be used as a starting point.
 I'd suggest to use the latest ones.
 - How to handle "projections"?
     - It is possible to use "details" as a way to handle the composition of information coming from aggregates and events.
 The examples provided prefer to use directly the aggregates state (which is efficient by using the cache) s state (which is efficient by using the cache).
-    - Events can be queried directly to retrieve any projections, however the user may need to do some work to be efficient.
+    - Events can be queried directly to retrieve any projections (i.e. "ephemeral views"), however the user may need to do some work to be efficient.
-    - More complex projections may need some work to be efficient in the same way the aggregates are.
+    - More complex projections (i.e. "materialized views") may need some work to be efficient in the same way the aggregates are.
 - Why caring about cross streams transactions and cross aggregates invariants (instead of just ruling them out)?
     - New business rules may imply new invariants that can escape the constraints of the current structure of aggregates anyway.

-## Possible improvements
-- Use a generic way to support publish/subscribe on event bus (event broker/message broker/distributed cache...).
-There is a parameter type IEventBroker that is not used and needs to be used to specify the publish events after storing them.
-- Some StateViewer implementations may use an agent that listen to the published events.
-- Specify a more efficient way to handle the "details" version of any object for instance caching them or by implementing DB  based pre-computed projections.

-- Use the .net Cache
-- Implementing event store using Postgres event store but using Azure sql instead.
-- Write more examples (porting classic DDD examples implemented to test other libraries is fine).
-- Not sure about this: Write a full-Saga/Process manager for running multiple commands involving arbitrary types.
-The "compensator"/"undoer" must be able to rollback the transaction in case of failure of any command.
-- subdivide the example dirs so that they can fully test any configuration of sdk and event store (i.e. make copies of them that uses also 8.0 with pgEventStore and also pgBinaryEventStore).
-The current focus is on 9.0 with pgEventStore using json wrapped in text fields.
-JSON/JSONB fields are not needed and indeed they may be problematic in conjuction with FsPickler.
-Some investigation is weclome.

 ## Acknowledgements